samsungsamiio/samsungsami.io/source/sami/demos-tools/your-first-application.md

 - Replace `SamiConnector.php` with [the new one.](/sami/downloads/SamiConnector.php)
 - Change `CLIENT_ID`{:.param} and `DEVICE_ID`{:.param} to your real client and device IDs in `SamiConnector.php`.

 Now you are ready to play with the newer version of the app.
-This version has been tested on Mac systems.
+This version has been tested on Mac and Windows systems.

 Below is the shorter and simpler source code of `SamiConnector.php` using the PHP SDK.
 There is no need to deal with the details of `cURL` in this version compared to [the older version](#sami-helper-class), since the PHP SDK handles that for you.